 Ernie and Erica star in a 4-DVD series.
 The first DVD, "Fire Science", gives the background information needed for rocket stoves and rocket mass heaters.
 The second DVD is "Sneaky Heat" referring to rocket mass heaters.
 The third DVD, "Boom Squish" is about rocket hot water and the last DVD, "Hot Rocket" is about rocket stoves, fox stoves, pocket rockets, and a rocket forge. streaming version / physical DVDs

 Ernie and Erica's book "Art of Fire" goes into detail on all sorts of fire based inventions, and heaps of things most people never knew about fire.
 This foundational knowledge is essential for anyone interested in clean-burning methods whether using conventional wood burning stoves, rocket stoves, or just a few rocks in a cave.
 The Art of Fire does not cover rocket mass heaters, but does illustrate the predecessor, the rocket stove.
 And the predecessor to that: the fox stove.
 Rumford fireplaces, pocket rockets, masonry heaters, brick ovens, cob ovens, earth ovens, ox cookers and on and on and on ...

 Although a lot has happened since this book was written, this book still has a lot of good information.
 It has explanations on how this type of wood burning stove works in general.

-The Rocket Mass Heater book is available in pdf format here or you can get a hard copy from amazon.com
+The Rocket Mass Heater book is available from amazon.com

 Several people have been able to scrounge parts over several months so that the construction cost ends up near zero.
 Here are some of the materials you might want to look for, complete with links to be able to purchase them in case you cannot find them otherwise: